-Lending (i.e. the provision of funds in the form of a wide range of products and associated services, e.g. loans, short term credit, factoring) is not considered to constitute a critical function given the following:
+Lending (i.e. the provision of funds in the form of a wide range of products and associated services, e.g. loans, short terms credit, factoring) is not considered to constitute a critical function given the following:

 - a) A sudden disruption of this function would not be expected to have a material negative impact on third parties, to undermine the general confidence of market participants nor to give rise to contagion.
-This conclusion is mainly based on the diminishing systemic relevance of the Institution, which is demonstrated by the low and continuously decreasing market shares of the Institution.
-In particular, the market share of the Group in the national market for lending has declined from 1.32% at the end of 2014 to 1.15% at the end of 2016.17 As of end of 2016, the Institution provided lending services to 98,738 households (out of 25.4 million of households in Italy), to 42,387 SMEs (out of 4.4 million of SMEs in Italy) and to 1,276 non-SMEs.18 It should be noted, in this regard, that the outstanding loans are relatively old, as the Institution has only limited capacity for granting new loans due to capital constraints.
+This conclusion is mainly based on the diminishing systemic relevance of the Institution which is demonstrated by the low and continuously decreasing market shares of the Institution.
+In particular, the market share of the Group in the national market for lending has declined from 1.54% at the end of 2014 to 1.4% at the end of 2016.21 As of end 2016, the Institution provided lending services to 213,000 households (out of 25.4 million of households in Italy), to 38,000 SMEs (out of the 4.4 million of SMEs in Italy) and to 13,000 non-SMEs.22 It should be noted, in this regard, that the outstanding loans are relatively old, as the Institution has only limited capacity for granting new loans due to capital constraints.
 Therefore, under current conditions, potential clients would already need to find new loans from other providers in the market.
 Due to persisting capital constraints, the Institution also presents a limited potential for lending growth on a forward-looking basis. - b) The function is considered to be substitutable as it can be replaced in an acceptable manner and within a reasonable time frame, thereby limiting potential impact on the real economy and financial markets.
-In particular, there are a high number of competitors19 with proven experience in lending activities and subject to prudential supervision in the relevant regions.
-Moreover, the simple - commercial banking - business model, with standardised loans and risk management procedures, in principle, facilitates the substitution of those lending activities by other providers.
+In particular, there are a high number of competitors23 with proven experience in lending activities and subject to prudential supervision in the relevant regions, i.e.